Icofunding/cgs-contracts/README.md

 Smart contracts for the CGS platform.

-For the first version, there will be three smart contracts for each ICO:
+For the first version, there will be four types of smart contracts:
 - **CGSBinaryVote**: Manages the vote among CGS holders.
+- **CGSFactory**: Creates new CGS smart contracts.
 - **CGS**: Collects ICO tokens to create claims and manage the funds at Vault.
+One of these contracts is deployed per ICO.
 - **Vault**: Stores the Ether collected.
 It is created from CGS.
+One of these contracts is deployed per ICO.

 ## Requirements